sisong/HDiffPatch/README.md

         -c-lzma2[-{0..9}[-dictSize]]    DEFAULT level 7
             dictSize can like 4096 or 4k or 4m or 128m etc..., DEFAULT 8m
             support run by multi-thread parallel, fast!
-            WARNING: code not compatible with it compressed by -c-lzma!
+            NOTE: code not compatible with it compressed by -c-lzma!
         -c-zstd[-{0..22}[-dictBits]]    DEFAULT level 20
             dictBits can 10--30, DEFAULT 23.
             support run by multi-thread parallel, fast!